Hand painted kitchens

 Who are Traditional Painters?

 The website was originally set up by specialist decorator Andy Crichton as a platform for his kitchen painting services.
 Over time it has become online home to an invitation-only group of independent self-employed specialists.
 They are invited on the strength of their extremely high level of workmanship, attention to detail and customer service.
-They are more than high quality craftsmen, though, they are a very likeminded and positive bunch that “gets” what Traditional Painter is all about and promotes those values!
+They are more than high quality craftsmen, though.
+Members are a very likeminded and positive bunch that “gets” what Traditional Painter is all about.
+They promote those values!

-A big part of being involved with the site is a willingness to freely share knowledge.
+A big part of being involved with the TP site is a willingness to freely share knowledge.
 This helps raise awareness of what really goes into high decorating end work.
-Regardless of our level of expertise and experience, we all need a hand at times, and this group willingly lend a hand to a lot of homeowners and professionals alike.
+Regardless of our level of expertise and experience, we all need a hand at times.
+This group willingly lend a hand to a lot of homeowners and professionals alike via our forum, email and on-site.

-Traditional painters’ most important critics, if you like, are their clients, and many leave testimonials which back up the information on their profile pages.
+Traditional painters’ most important critics, if you like, are their clients.
+Many leave testimonials which back up the information on their profile pages.

-Several have been, or are still college lecturers, most have been in the trade 20 to 30 years, and are still passionate about their profession.
+Several have been college lecturers, most have been in the trade 20 to 30 years, and are still passionate about their profession.

 All-in-all, the calibre of Traditional Painter specialists is extremely high and I trust them 100% to do right by you.
 (If they weren’t exceptional, I promise you, I would not recommend them!)